ekrmozgr/CreateRandomInformations_and_Check_Java/README.md

 In addition,if you wish the program can read external Kisiler.txt and checks how many of the imei and ID numbers are valid or invalid.

-This program has been written in C language and also java version of it is available among other projects.
+This program has been written in Java language and also C version of it is available among other projects.